Jack Jarvis (cricketer)

-Jack Alexander Jarvis (born 29 May 2003) is an English born Scottish cricketer who plays as a medium fast bowler.
+Jack Alexander Jarvis (born 29 May 2003) is a Scottish cricketer who plays as a medium fast bowler.

+Playing alongside his father, Jarvis started off playing for Livingston Cricket Club in West Lothian.

 International career

 In January 2023, he was named in national squad for the 2023 Nepal Tri-Nation Series which was part of 2019–2023 ICC Cricket World Cup League 2.

 He made his One Day International debut on 17 February 2023 against Nepal at Tribhuvan University International Cricket Ground.
 In May 2023, he was named in Scotland's 15-member squad for 2023 Cricket World Cup Qualifier.

 In February 2024, he was named in Scotland's T20I squad for the series against UAE.
 He made his Twenty20 International debut against United Arab Emirates at Dubai International Cricket Stadium, on 11 March 2024.

 In May 2024, he was named in Scotland’s squad for the 2024 ICC Men's T20 World Cup tournament.